AlekseiChirkov/tags-cloud-parser/README.md

 # articles-parser
 ITMO Task #1

-# all articles are in data folder
+All articles are in src/data/ folder